Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Addressing Action Aliasing in SE-RL and SP-RL

 In \ac{sprl}, action aliasing manifests as rank-deficient Jacobians of the safeguard that directly enter the policy gradient computation through backpropagation.
 Unlike in \ac{serl}, where penalties can influence the value function approximation to mitigate action aliasing effects, reward penalties in \ac{sprl} cannot eliminate the underlying rank-deficiency in the sensitivity of the safeguard.
 Instead, existing literature in \ac{sprl} suggests a direct modification of the policy loss to improve performance \citep{chen2021enforcing, bhatia2019resource}.
 For deterministic policies, this results in a combined policy gradient estimate

 where $d(\cdot)$ commonly depends on the unsafe and the safe action.
 For example, in \citet{chen2021enforcing}, the authors suggest using the squared distance between the unsafe and the projected action as an additional loss such that $d=\xi(\pip(\vx), \pi(\vx))$ as defined in \eqref{eq:squared_distance}.
-Others use a loss term proportional to the constraint violation which is theoretically similar \citep{bhatia2019resource}.
+Others use a loss term proportional to the constraint violation, which is theoretically similar \citep{bhatia2019resource}.
 We illustrate the effect of the squared distance loss in figure \ref{fig:min_ex_sprl_loss} for a deterministic policy.
 Compared to figure \ref{fig:min_ex_sprl}, the policy evolves toward the boundary of the safe action set, even though it does not reach the optimal safe action.
 For stochastic policies, the vanishing gradient problem does not apply as discussed in section \ref{sec:action_aliasing}.
-Nevertheless, we can apply this additional loss to the mean $\vmu$ and its projection $\vmu^\perp$ such that
+Nevertheless, we can apply this additional loss to the mean $\vmu$ of the Gaussian policy $\mathcal N(\vmu, \mSigma)$ and its projection $\vmu^\perp$ such that

-Using an additional loss term as in \eqref{eq:det_grad_estimate_add_loss} and \eqref{eq:stoch_grad_estimate_add_loss} captures myopic effects of unsafe actions.
+Using an additional loss term as in \eqref{eq:det_grad_estimate_add_loss} and \eqref{eq:stoch_grad_estimate_add_loss} captures only myopic effects of unsafe actions.
 In contrast, penalties added to the reward are embedded into the value function estimate, providing information regarding their long-term consequences.
 Consequently, the per-sample loss in \ac{sprl} targets a different optimal value function than the improved \ac{serl} version presented in section \ref{sec:improv_serl}, breaking the equivalence established in theorem \ref{theorem:eq_opt_val_functions}.
+Furthermore, the per-sample loss can only push unsafe actions to the boundary of the safe action set, but not to its interior.

 Therefore, we suggest an alternative that consists of training an additional critic conditioned on the unsafe policy such that

 where $\rg_t^\text{pen} = \sum_{k=0}^\infty \gamma^k h_{t+k+1}$.
 This yields the deterministic policy gradient estimate